stitchdata/docs/_integration-schemas/github/teams.md

   **Note**: Only teams that are visible to the user who authorized the integration in Stitch will be replicated.

 replication-method: "Key-based Incremental"
+replication-key:
+  name: "since"
+  tooltip: "This is a query parameter used to extract new/updated data from GitHub.
+It will not be included in the table's fields."

 api-method:
   name: "List teams"